Date Read: February 27th 2016

 Because this story takes place in an unnamed West African nation, the different characters have various names of West African origin.
 For example, some characters have Nigerian names like Kunle and Ngozi ; Ghanaian names like Atsu and Kojo ; Senegalese names like Ndeye and Diouf.
 This may seem trivial, but I really loved how there was a cute blend of West African names in this novel!
 But it took me 2 months to finish Saturday’s Shadows – I started it a day after Christmas and ended up taking a break from the book when I got to page 260 or so.
 I think I was just craving a story that was more fast-paced and exciting.
 Why did all the good action have to happen on page 300, almost towards the end?
 After I picked this up again in February, I found the storyline to be a bit predictable.
 I’m a huge fan of Ayesha H. Attah’s work, but this book wasn’t as exciting for me as Harmattan Rain.
 Definitely read this book if you enjoy character development and a family themed story!

 ★★★ (3 stars) – Good book.
 I recommend it, I guess.

 Check out some photos from the Saturday’s Shadows book reading I attended back in 2015 – here.

-Ayesha H. Attah is working on a new novel called One Hundred Wells!
+Ayesha H. Attah is working on a new novel called One Hundred Wells of Salaga!
 Read more about it – here.
 I’m excited for it!!

 Purchase Saturday’s Shadows on Book Depository